STARDUST HILLS

 But if you can’t enforce the rules then I say get rid of the HOA!

-Rotten House at Lazy River and Frost Ct has been setting there ever since we moved here 8 years ago!
+ROTTEN YELLOW HOUSE at Lazy River and Frost Ct has been setting there ever since we moved here 8 years ago!

 I saw a category on the proposed budget called “DEPRECIATION FOR AN AMOUNT of AROUND $5,000.00 .